• Skip to primary navigation

 Cha-cha-cha chia!
 The most embarrassing part of growing up in the 80’s/90’s is that I didn’t even own a chia pet until a few years ago.
 Why I owned one past the tender age of 30?
 Not quite sure what inspired that.
 It was a present and I couldn’t bare to part with it.

-No it isn’t like eating chocolate cake, but it is sweet and if you top with a touch of fruit, it totally works as a healthy dessert.
+No it isn’t like eating chocolate cake, but it is sweet and if you top with a touch of raspberries with lemon zest or other fruit, it totally works as a dessert.
 We do it allll the time ’round here.
 Even my choco loving husband loves it.

-Picture of almond chia seed pudding on a table with strawberries
+Picture of almond chia seed pudding in a small bowl on a table, surrounded by fresh strawberries.

 There has been a lot of buzz going around about chia for the last 5 years or so.
-If you look at the nutrition label below the recipe, you can see that chia seeds are high in fiber, but the basic nutrition stats don’t even tell the half of it.
-These tiny seeds are antioxidant superstars with one serving of almond chia seed pudding containing over 4,500 milligrams of Omega 3 and over 1500 milligrams of Omega 6 fatty acids.
+If you look at the nutrition label below the recipe, you can see that chia seeds are high in fiber, but the basic chia seed nutrition stats don’t even tell the half of it.
+They’re amazing for you!

 All that in a bowl of decadent tasting pudding?
 Sounds like a win-win to me.
 In fact, I think this is one of the recipes on this site that I have made the most.
-Its just so easy and I love having it lurking in the fridge for a healthy sweet snack that I can reach for instead of the ice cream.
-There are times for ice cream, but 9am on a Tuesday typically isn’t one of them.
-Life is such a bummer.
+Its just so easy and I love having it lurking in the fridge for a healthy sweet snack that I can reach for instead of ice cream.

 Now, can we talk about the almond flavor already?
 I’m a sucker for pretty much anything with almond.
 I can barely resist a bear claw from a distance and if its in a pastry display and readily accessible, its all over.
 The obvious downside is that pastries are normally well over 400 calories, making them more of a dessert than a regular weekday breakfast option… Unless its fall.
 And its cold.
 Then, pastries are perfectly acceptable for breakfast.
 Not ice cream, but pastries on occasion.
 (Don’t ask me why – I don’t make the rules.)
 Luckily fall is right around the corner.